 As the Baby Boomer generation ages, there are more and more seniors who require around-the-clock care provided by nursing homes.
 As the cases of Alzheimer’s disease and dementia continue to increase each year, as well as physical limitations and disabilities that old age often brings, it often becomes impossible for an elderly person to live on their own.

-Many families just do not have the resources to have their elderly loved one come live with them, so they turn to a nursing home facility.
+Many Pennsylvania families just do not have the resources to have their elderly loved one come live with them, so they turn to a nursing home facility.
 Tragically, not all nursing home facilities provide the care that families think they do.
 Knowing what the signs are that could indicate your loved one is being abused or neglected is critical.

 At Wieand Law Firm, LLC, each Philadelphia PA nursing home abuse lawyer aggressively advocates for nursing home abuse victims and their families and can help your family if you suspect the same is happening to your loved one.
 Contact our office to learn more.